Stochastic gyration driven by dichotomous noises: Moments of positions of the SG, specific angular momentum and specific angular velocity

-The angular momentum of the SG is defined in eq. \eqref{L}.
+The specific angular momentum of the SG is defined in eq. \eqref{L}.
 Multiplying the first equation in eqs. \eqref{LE} by $y(t)$ and the second one - by $x(t)$, we can formally rewrite eq. \eqref{L} as

-One notices that the instantaneous value of the angular moment is the sum of two contributions: the difference of the squared components, and the difference of products $x(t) \zeta_y(t)$ and $y(t) \zeta_x(t)$.
+One notices that the instantaneous value of the specific angular moment is the sum of two contributions: the difference of the squared components, and the difference of products $x(t) \zeta_y(t)$ and $y(t) \zeta_x(t)$.
 Contrary to the standard BG model (see, e.g., \cite{Dotsenko2024}), the instantaneous values of dichotomous noises at time instant $t$ are not statistically-independent of the instantaneous positions of the components and hence, they contribute to the mean value of the angular momentum.
 We find that in the limit $t \to \infty$ this contribution reads

 Note that the above mean value is exactly equal to zero for the standard BG model.
 Interestingly enough, the contribution to $L$ in eq. \eqref{L2} due to correlations between the noises and the instantaneous positions has always a different sign as compared to the term $ u \left(x^2(t) - y^2(t) \right)$ in eq. \eqref{L2}, and therefore, this contribution always \textit{diminishes} the absolute value of the mean angular momentum.
-Combining the above expression and the expressions \eqref{momentsxy}, we arrive at the following result for the first moment of the angular momentum of the SG in the limit $t \to \infty$:
+Combining eqs.\ref{eq:noise} and \eqref{momentsxy}, we arrive at the following result for the first moment of the angular momentum of the SG in the limit $t \to \infty$:

 The above formula generalizes the result obtained for the standard BG model, which simply follows from eq. \eqref{eq:L} by setting $\lambda_x = \lambda_y = \infty$ to give